Welcome to our new tutorial on how to read Code 39 barcodes with our freeware barcode reader tool.

 Once we click on “Open” you will see the file opened on the grey area of the tool main window as seen below.

-Now we should start decoding it, for this we will go to the “Code 39” button from the top menu against “1D Barcodes:” then select the option “Code 39 (Basic)” you can choose what best describes your barcode type.
+Now we should start decoding it, for we will go to the “Code 39” button from the top menu against “1D Barcodes:” then select the option “Code 39 (Basic)” you can choose what best describes your barcode type.